macadmins/umad/README.md

 ```

 ### Profile identifier
 This is the profile identifier for < 10.13 machines to check for enrollment.
-Should you not set this value, umad will attempt to look for a profile installed on the machine with the _PayloadType_ of `com.apple.mdm`
+Should you not set this value, umad will attempt to look for a profile installed on the machine with the _PayloadType_ of `com.apple.mdm`.

 ```xml
 <string>--profileidentifier</string>
 <string>B68ABF1E-70E2-43B0-8300-AE65F9AFA330</string>
 ```

-To get this value, run the following command on a computer with your MDM profile installed: `profiles -C -o stdout-xml`
+To get this value, run the following command on a computer with your MDM profile installed: `profiles -C -o stdout-xml`.

 Look for the MDM profile and notate the identifier.
 Some MDMs may use a UUID for this value.